-The Special Educational Needs Service aims to meet the Local Authority’s statutory duties under the Education Act 1996 in relation to pupils with special educational needs.
-The Council has a duty to identify, assess and make provision to meet the special educational needs of children within its area.
-Further information about finding a school place and the services that the Special Educational Needs Team work with can be found on the Families Information Service website.
+The Special Educational Needs and Disabilities Service aims to meet the Local Authority’s statutory duties under the Education Act 1996 in relation to pupils with special educational needs and disabilities.
+The Council has a duty to identify, assess and make provision to meet the special educational needs and disabilities of children within its area.
+Further information about finding a school place and the services that the Special Educational Needs and Disabilities Team work with can be found on the Families Information Service website.

-The Service aims to provide a range of educational opportunities and additional resources for children with special educational needs to enable the child’s needs to be met in an inclusive setting.
+The Service aims to provide a range of educational opportunities and additional resources for children with special educational needs and disabilities to enable the child’s needs to be met in an inclusive setting.

-Many children have some degree of special educational needs at some stage in their lives.
+Many children have some degree of special educational needs and disabilities at some stage in their lives.
 Most of these additional needs are met by the school the child attends.

-A child may have special educational needs as a consequence of:
+A child may have special educational needs and disabilities as a consequence of:

 - Physical disability or significant medical condition